silklabs/silk/CONTRIBUTING.md

 ## What are we looking for

 Silk's key components are open source and we :heart: to receive contributions from our community -- you!
-There are many ways to contribute, from writing tutorials, "how-to" aritcles or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into Silk itself and redistributed to all of our users.
+There are many ways to contribute, from writing tutorials, "how-to" articles or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into Silk itself and redistributed to all of our users.

 # Getting started